Grade Level: Grades 4 – 6

 - Have students meet with their safety buddy to explain the walking rules and provide them with the parent letter.

-- Complete the walk and celebration.
+- Complete the walk and celebrate.

 Using Appendix 2: Planning a Healthy Celebration, as a guide, incorporate a review of the safety rules into your celebration.
 Partners can earn points for correct answers and you might determine a safety buddy champion.